FIVE STEP METHOD

 4 - Application - What will I do about what is being said?

-A fifth step to the above which, while closely related to the step of applying what you have learned to your life, is more of a stand-alone practice whose sole purpose is to keep God's word at the forefront of your mind.
+A fifth step to the above which, while closely related to the action of applying what you have learned to your life, is more of a stand-alone practice whose sole purpose is to keep God's word at the forefront of your mind.

 5 - Meditation - Keeping the Bible and what it teaches on your mind.

 Inductive Bible study is that Bible study which occurs when the passage being studied is allowed to speak to us, our conclusions being drawn from the passage.
 It is the opposite of deductive Bible study, that which forms conclusions prior to the Bible study and searches the Bible for support for these conclusions, often taking passages out of their context in the process.
-In performing inductive Bible study we are reading data from the passage, while in performing deductive Bible study we are reading data into the passage.
+In performing inductive Bible study we are reading data from the passage, while in performing deductive Bible study, we are reading data into the passage.

 Read the passage being studied several times in order to get a good feel for the details.
 Act as though you are reading this passage for the first time and observe all the facts.
 Ask questions of the passage: